RobotSigmund/Rapid2Graph/README.md

 Copy the controller backup into the same folder as the script.
 Run the script.

 Open .graphml files in yEd.
 Arrange chart by selecting Layer->Hierarchical or any other suitable layout style.
+BPMN-Layout with Left-to-right style will generate suitable charts with default settings.

 # Prerequisites